wuggawugga/neeo-driver-kodi/README.md

 Sensors: Images, labels switches and sliders are working.
 Currently I have just implemented those needed to try the new media player widget.
 Directories: Basic functionality is working, and it's now quite easy to extend.
 Image cache: It works, but it's not perfect.
 Just disable it if you have any issues.
+Wake-on-LAN: The code should work, but I haven't really tested this.

 ### Improvements and Features